cvasilak/katacoda-scenarios/pelion-device-simulator/step4.md

 ![alt text](https://i.ibb.co/d4bKHHK/portal-console-simulated.png "Console")

 Click on the **"button_count"** resource to open the graph and see the current button press count.
-Notice that the graph updates itself periodically as the value of the **"button_count"** resource changes on the device:
+Notice that the graph updates itself periodically as the value of the resource changes on the device:

 ![alt text](https://i.ibb.co/XZr5D07/portal-button-count-graph.png "Button Count")